Anne created the fried ramen noodle recipe and my son, Joe, created the green bean and bacon topping.

 You may crunch up the noodles before you cook them, or you can leave them long, but you’ll chop them up anyway while frying them.
 It’s easier to handle them when they are crunched up.
 Put all the noodles in a pot of water and heat it short enough not to bring it to a boil but long enough to separate the noodles.
 While that’s cooking, crack the eggs in a bowl or blender and purée them… the eggs that is.
 Not the blender.
 Once the noodles are done cooking, strain the water out and put them back in the pot you cooked them in, add the puréed eggs and mix well.

 Put a table spoon of oil in the bottom of two frying pans and add the egg and noodle mixture.
 I like to cook on high and after a while turn it down to medium to let the sliminess in the eggs cook out a little.
 While frying, use a pancake spatula to chop and turn the eggs.
 Sprinkle the flavor packets over the noodles to taste (I do two to each pan while the egg is still cooking then I might add another afterward if needed).
 Once the egg is cooked, the fried ramen is complete.

-Green bean and bacon topping
+where to order prednisone Green bean and bacon topping

 Serving: 4 or 5 people (or more)